Jaybee020/Notifolks/backend/ReadMe.md

     cd backend
 ```

-If you have docker installed change the redis url in config file
+If you have docker installed change the redis url in workers config file
 ```bash
    export const REDIS_URL= "redis://redis"
 ```